thorrak/tiltbridge/docs/source/User Guide/initial_setup.rst

 `Fermentrack`_, or your favorite ESP32 flashing software.
 The easiest method to flash the firmware is using `BrewFlasher`_ - a desktop firmware flashing application maintained by the author of TiltBridge.

 .. note:: Be sure to flash the right version of the firmware.
 For new builds using the LOLIN D32 Pro you will want the "TFT" firmware.
+For builds without a screen you will want to use the "OLED" firmware.